crustio/Crust-Grants-Program/crust-grants-terms-and-conditions.md

 (b)  You have the exclusive and unlimited right and authority to use and dispose of the Software and the related deliverables by granting to DCF license rights according to these Terms and Conditions and such use and right to dispose did not and will not conflict with, infringe upon or violate any copyright or any other proprietary right of any other person;

-(c)  there are no licenses or rights current in effect in favor of any third party to use the Software and the related deliverables which would impair the rights granted to DCF as provided for under these Terms and Conditions; and
+(c)  There are no licenses or rights current in effect in favor of any third party to use the Software and the related deliverables which would impair the rights granted to DCF as provided for under these Terms and Conditions; and

-1.  there is no pending or threatened claim, action, suit, investigation or proceeding of any kind challenging, alleging or asserting that the Software and the related deliverables were improperly or invalidly granted or are otherwise not protected as Intellectual Property Rights.
+1. There is no pending or threatened claim, action, suit, investigation or proceeding of any kind challenging, alleging or asserting that the Software and the related deliverables were improperly or invalidly granted or are otherwise not protected as Intellectual Property Rights.

 You further warrant that the Software and the related deliverables:

-(a)  are free of defects in materials and workmanship;
+(a)  Are free of defects in materials and workmanship;

-(b)  fully conform the Specifications and perform the functions and criteria as described in the Specifications; and
+(b)  Fully conform the Specifications and perform the functions and criteria as described in the Specifications; and

-(c)  are sufficient and fit for the intended use as described in the Specifications.
+(c)  Are sufficient and fit for the intended use as described in the Specifications.

 Your liability for a single loss event shall be limited to the aggregate total of all sums paid by DCF to You under these Terms and Conditions.
 Nevertheless, You shall not be held liable for indirect, special, punitive, exemplary, incidental or consequential damages or losses arising out of these Terms and Conditions.